How decreased venture capital raising may impact your business

 However, finding the right strategic partner can be a lot of work in its own right, especially when differentiation is so hard to achieve and the right professional networks can take months or years to build.

-Platforms like Powerlinx are designed to address these concerns by presenting opportunities to new businesses that are aimed at bringing their products to commercial viability more quickly.
-Powerlinx’s partner-matching technology acts as a bridge connecting companies through actionable opportunities in areas such as capital acquisition and financing, geographic expansion, customer acquisition and exit planning.
+Startup accelerators such as SABLE address these concerns by providing mentorship to new businesses that’s aimed at bringing their products to commercial viability more quickly.
+SABLE also uses partner-matching technology in the form of Powerlinx’s matching engine to connect companies to opportunities in areas such as capital acquisition and financing, geographic expansion, customer acquisition and exit planning.